ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ---

 The first dice has to show 2, as it is both even and prime, and the probability of this is 1/6.
-The second dice also has to show 2, so the chance that the both show 2 is 1/6 x 1/6 = 1/36 = 0.03.
+The second dice also has to show 2, so the chance that they both show 2 is 1/6 x 1/6 = 1/36 = 0.03.
 :::

 Next, take a look at this puzzle posed by Presh Talwalkar of the excellent Mind Your Decisions video channel, and then answer the question in the video, repeated below.
 It’s a question from the Amazon interview process, so it is designed to make you think.